AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 app.listen(PORT, () => console.log(`Server started on port ${PORT}`));
 ```

-The code in `server.js` uses `express` to specify the path to the `static` assets in our `build` directory.
-Also, we are ensuring that when accessing the root of our site, we are loading the `index.html` file and that the application will run on port `3000`.
+The code in `server.js` uses Node.js and `express` to specify the path to the `static` assets in the `build` folder.
+Also, you are ensuring that when accessing the root of the site, the `index.html` file is presented to an end-user.
+The application is being configured to listen for requests on port `3000`.

-To run `server.js` we need the `express` package.
-To do that, we will first `cd` into the `server` directory and run `npm install express`.
-Finally, we can test our build by running it locally using the `node server.js` command.
-If all goes fine, our application will be accessible on `http://localhost:3000`.
+To run `server.js` you need the `express` package.
+To do that, you will first `cd` into the `server` directory and run `npm install express`.
+Finally, the build can be tested by running it locally using the `node server.js` command.
+If all goes fine, the application will be accessible on `http://localhost:3000`.

 ```
 cd server